Waterloo: Where to eat and drink in the North Liverpool hotspot

 Tapas Tapas combine Spanish products – imported from independent suppliers from Castilla y Leon, Barcelona and Andalucía – and fresh produce from local family businesses to create hearty, mouth-watering tapas.
 There really is something to suit all tastes: seafood lovers have to try the calamari and prawns (the best you’ll find this side of the Channel), their veggie options are second to none, and there’s loads of choice for meatlovers too – from cured meats to pork belly to ‘Estofado’, or the Spanish version of Scouse (a filling lamb, morcilla and chorizo stew).
 After you’ve finished, you can head to their cosy bar downstairs and wash everything down with one of their cocktails.
 Friday night plans sorted.

-You know that there used to be a time that pubs would serve your drinks to you in your seat?
-We’re not talking about in a gastro pub setting either.
 Step into The Volunteer if you fancy harking back to a simpler time of proper pubs.
 Officially called The Volunteer Canteen but known affectionately as The Volley by its regulars, we can’t think of a better place to buckle down for a cosy pint on an autumn evening.
 Dogs are welcome, they stock plenty of board games, the quiz night is always heaving and their crisp and nut selection is extensive.
 Words don’t do this haven justice, go along yourself and revel in its old timey goodness.

 American Pizza Slice